A hybrid discrete-continuum modelling approach for the interactions of the immune system with oncolytic viral infections: Comparison between agent-based and continuum models

 This suggests that a good therapeutical approach could be to perform periodic repeated viral injections: let us now focus on optimising the schedule.
 Fig. \ref{fig:immunoviro_second} shows a very good quantitative agreement between numerical solutions of the system of PDEs \eqref{eq:pderad} and single numerical simulations of the agent-based model.
-We exploit this fact to reduce our attention to the continuum model and simulate an automatic viral injection when the cell count reaches a fixed threshold decided a priori.
-Fig. \ref{fig:multiple} shows that, as this threshold increases, the minimum tumour size achieved decreases, but the total area under the curve increases.
+We exploit this fact to reduce our attention to the continuum model and simulate an automatic viral injection when the uninfected cell count reaches a fixed threshold $U_{\text{threshold}}$ decided a priori.
+We assume that the first viral injection happens at time $T_0=-500\;$h.
+As our goal is the optimisation of treatment at long times, we do not need to focus on the initial transient dynamics up to time $t=0\;$h, which are common for all our treatment strategies.
+The following injections happen at times

+We again assume that the additional viral injection causes $30\%$ of the tumour cells to become infected, irrespective of their location.
+The second injection time has the additional constraint $T_1>0$; this does not affect the outcome for the thresholds that we consider.

+Fig. \ref{fig:multiple} shows that, as $U_{\text{threshold}}$ increases, the minimum tumour size achieved decreases, but the total area under the curve increases.
 An ideal treatment would require very frequent viral injections, but its implementation in real life may be inconvenient.
-Nonetheless, for some chronic conditions where the patient requires a lifelong, periodic monitoring, this approach should not be completely discarded.
+Nonetheless, for some chronic conditions where the patient requires lifelong, periodic monitoring, this approach should not be completely discarded.